Open-RFlab/openemsh/README.md

 By creating myself one of those converter ([Qucs-RFlayout](https://github.com/thomaslepoix/Qucs-RFlayout)), discussing with other meshers authors, observing meshers behavior and looking into their code, I identified some pitfalls that end up to usability or mesh correctness issues :

 - All polygon edges should be detected and not just the edges of the polygon minimal bounding boxes.
-- The colinear edges detection is not related to the mesh and thus should be treated _independantly_, before any thirds rule application or smoothmesh generation.
+- The collinear edges' detection is not related to the mesh and thus should be treated _independently_, before any thirds rule application or smoothmesh generation.
 - The user should be able to give directives to customize the mesh / solve meshlines conflicts through a decent interface.
 - The [thirds rule](https://openems.de/index.php/FDTD_Mesh.html) should not be applied statically at the chosen mesh resolution before smoothmeshing, but should be applied _while_ smoothmeshing.
 The reason is fixed meshlines make the structure really difficult to smoothmesh correctly.
-Also this way is not possible to correctly handle structure parts that are equivalent or thinner than the mesh resolution.
+Also, this way is not possible to correctly handle structure parts that are equivalent or thinner than the mesh resolution.

 Those considerations led me to think the key to create a correct mesher is about conflict management system :
 - Identifying and classifying conflict kinds.